It broke me.

 150 kids, and only 4 are sponsored.

-Inside those gates was here joy and clomid pills for cheap singing and see dancing and HOPE.
+Inside those gates was http://breakthroughtovictory.com/seminar can you order gabapentin online joy and singing and dancing and HOPE.

 Outside those gates, driving away, all I felt was overwhelming despair.